opulencephp/Opulence/app/rdev/views/README.md

 {% endpart %}
 ```

 We created a *part* named "sidebar".
-When the child gets compiled, the contents of that part will be inserted into a tag of the same name, which in this case is {{sidebar}}.
+When the child gets compiled, the contents of that part will be shown in any `{% show() %}` statement whose parameter matches the name of the part.
 We will get the following:

 ```
 <div id="sidebar">